Topslicer Tool

 Changes to Top Slicing Relief legislation

-Until recently HMRC used a simplified and outdated method to calculate top slicing relief.
-In many cases they have under calculated TSR by tens of thousands of pounds.
+Until 2020 HMRC used a simplified and outdated method to calculate top slicing relief.
+In many cases they under calculated TSR by tens of thousands of pounds.

 Tim Good first explained how HMRC’s top slicing relief (TSR) calculator was incorrect in his ‘Calculating top slicing relief’ article which was published in Taxation magazine in September 2017.
 Since that time, the issue was taken further by Marina Silver who has successfully argued her case at a HMRC First-tier Tribunal.
 The judgment from that Tribunal can be read here.
 In March 2020 HMRC withdrew their appeal against the Silver judgment.